Learn all you need to know to become a full-service mechanic with an automotive degree or certificate from Southwestern Michigan College!

-Students can do a one-year certificate program, which will prepare them for entry-level positions as a full-service mechanic, or they can complete an associate degree for more job and advancement opportunities.
+Students can complete the one-year certificate program, which will prepare them for entry-level positions as a full-service mechanic, or they can complete an associate degree for more job and advancement opportunities.

 Students gain the knowledge and experience needed to excel in the automotive industry through hands-on learning in a full-service automotive lab equipped with all the technology and tools they’ll encounter on the job.